vidyutai-tech/Energy-Management-System/SOURCE_OPTIMIZATION_INTEGRATION.md

 ## Support

-For issues or questions regarding the Load Optimization integration, please check the console logs and ensure all services are running properly.
+For issues or questions regarding the Source Optimization integration, please check the console logs and ensure all services are running properly.